Municipal Guide Florida Brevard · Space Coast

 Simplify Brevard County permitting with Alliance Permitting

 Brevard's Space Coast growth, new Permit Assist platform, and contractor-only online intake reward clean, correctly-submitted applications.
-Alliance Permitting is a permit expediter for Brevard County — our permit expediting services pair AI-driven document review with experts who know Permit Assist and BASS, so your Palm Bay-, Melbourne-, and Titusville-area submissions move faster.
+Alliance Permitting is a permit expediter for Brevard County — our permit expediting services in Florida pair AI-driven document review with experts who know Permit Assist and BASS, so your Palm Bay-, Melbourne-, and Titusville-area submissions move faster.

 250K+Permits approved